LFFATE/babel-plugin-jsx-owner/README.md

 It allows you to handle children's parent component with name* and props

 * name - not actually component's name (function or class), this is a file name with path.
 For example: `product/grid-list/ProductGridList`
-* works only if component placed at `src/components` path
+* works only if component placed at `src/components` path. to override this, use paths to specify component directories

 Feel free to fork and change this settings.